SiteGuard365/SG365-GET-CID/README.md

 Plugin will attempt a fallback API endpoint (khoatoantin.com) if primary fails.

 == Changelog ==
+= 1.3.1 =
+* Updated the license manager to send the SG365 CID product ID with every verification, mask activated keys, display plan/status/expiry guidance, and automatically re-check the key weekly so expired, suspended or domain-reset licenses disable paid features immediately.

 = 1.3.0 =
 * Introduced the SG365 CID dashboard menu, license screen and premium-only order detail summaries, plus an improved thank you message that links customers to your configured Get CID page.
 * Added product variation toggles so configurable products can grant CID allowances and ensured order allowances are recalculated automatically.